anogowski/pytest-item-dict/README.rst

 License
 -------
+Dual License:

-Distributed under the terms of the `Mozilla Public License 2.0`_ license, "pytest-item-dict" is free and open source software
+Distributed under the terms of both the `BSD-3`_ AND `Mozilla Public License 2.0`_ licenses.

+"pytest-item-dict" is free and open source software

 Issues